encloinc/FiberZen.github.io/README.md

+#THIS PROJECT HAS BEEN SHUT DOWN UNTIL FURTHER NOTICE

 ## What is Fiber Zen
 Fiber Zen will be a new, revolutionary scratch "OS" revolved around the community!
 It will have a revolutionary UI, while also retaining the usability and practicality of previous versions of Fiber OS.